The WSOP Ladies Tournament is, as you may have guessed, a tournament only for women.

-Actually, as of June 2013, that’s not entirely true.
-Men are allowed to play the tournament; however males are required to pay a $10,000 entry fee, while the ladies pay $1,000.
-This is designed to ensure Caesar’s Entertainment – the owner of the Rio and of the WSOP – comply with all gender discrimination laws in the state of Nevada.
+Actually, that’s not entirely true.
+A new rule begun in 2013 stated that men would be allowed to play the tournament, however they would be required to pay a $10,000 entry fee, versus the female entry fee of $1,000.
+This move was designed to ensure that Caesar’s Entertainment – the owner of the Rio and of the WSOP – would be able to hold the ladies tournament while still complying with all gender discrimination laws in the state of Nevada.
+That’s why this $1,000 entry fee tournament is officially called the “$10,000 Ladies No-Limit Hold’em Championship.”

-Professional poker player Shaun Deeb (a man) played the event in 2010, but fortunately was roundly criticized for it.
-Similarly, in 2011, a man (in name only) named Jonathan Epstein was booed loudly on every hand when he managed to make the final table of the ladies event.
+Professional poker player Shaun Deeb (a man), played the event in 2010, but was roundly criticized for it.
+Similarly, in 2011, a man named Jonathan Epstein was booed loudly on every hand when he managed to make the final table of the ladies event.
 (Fortunately he busted out in 9th).

-The 2013 WSOP Women’s Tournament, which featured 954 participants, was the first in awhile in which there weren’t any male participants.
+Because of the new entry fee requirement for men, the 2013 WSOP Women’s Tournament, (which featured 954 participants), was the first in awhile in which there weren’t any male participants.

-The winner of that first ladies tourney, Jackie McDaniels, is therefore the first woman to have won a World Series of Poker bracelet.
+Up to that point, a woman had not won a regular, open event at the WSOP, meaning the winner of that first ladies tourney, Jackie McDaniels, became the first woman to have won a World Series of Poker bracelet.

 Interestingly enough, the tournament was actually a 7 card Stud tournament, and they played this discipline of poker every year until 2000.
 From 2001 and on, the tournament has been No-Limit Texas Hold’em.